krother/rest-test-tutorial/README.md

 The API endpoints conceptually also belong to the boundary.
 One could move them to the boundary module.
-However, we don't for now, because this would make `app.py` a lot more complicated.
+However, we don't do that for now, because this would make `app.py` a lot more complicated.

 ----